stevenhowley/aqi-forecasting-pipeline/README.md

 This project is part of a professional data engineering + ML portfolio.

-It is actively evolving toward a full MLOps pipeline with scheduling, advanced modeling, and cloud deployment.
+It will continue evolving toward a full MLOps deployment with automation, advanced modeling, and API support.

-Feel free to explore, run individual steps, or extend the system.
+Feel free to explore, run individual steps, or extend the system!